-Chili Mac and Cheese is the ultimate fall comfort food, perfect for feeding the family or a hungry game day crowd.
-Comfort food lovers will appreciate the epic combo of meaty chili, pasta, and lots of gooey cheese.
+Chili Mac and Cheese is the ultimate fall comfort dinner, a combo of meaty chili, pasta, and lots of gooey cheese.
+Perfect for Game Day or every day!

 Quick ~ when you think comfort food, what comes to mind?
 For me it’s something that looks a lot like this big pot of cheesy chili mac, it’s got everything a hungry girl could want, and more!
 The chili is extra meaty with 2 pounds of beef (half ground and half chunks) so even before you add the mac and cheese it’s a winner.
 It’s got game day written all over it, just set the pot on the stove, provide a ladle, some bowls, lots of napkins, and let your hungry hoard at it.